 Towson University offers more than 80 graduate programs in the fields of education, health, business, science, mathematics, fine arts, communication and other professional studies.
 Flexible formats and evening classes are available to help students balance work, life and their studies.
 Find out how to apply to graduate school as a veteran.

 Towson University waives the fees for military affiliates.
 To have your application fee waived, you can attach a copy of your military orders or your DD-214 form to your online application to verify your service.
-You can also send it separately to University Admissions office by fax, 410-704-3030, or email it to admissions_documents AT_TOWSON.
+You can also send it separately to University Admissions by fax to 410-704-3030 or upload it to your TU Admissions Portal.

 For residency questions please contact the Admissions Office at 410-704-2113 or email admissionsresidency AT_TOWSON.